Racial views of Winston Churchill: Chemical weapons in Iraq

 I do not understand this squeamishness about the use of gas.
 We have definitely adopted the position at the Peace Conference of arguing in favour of the retention of gas as a permanent method of warfare.
 It is sheer affectation to lacerate a man with the poisonous fragment of a bursting shell and to boggle at making his eyes water by means of lachrymatory [tear] gas.

 I am strongly in favour of using poisoned gas against uncivilised tribes.
 The moral effect should be so good that the loss of life should be reduced to a minimum.
 It is not necessary to use only the most deadly gasses: gasses can be used which cause great inconvenience and would spread a lively terror and yet would leave no serious permanent effects on most of those affected.

 Churchill's use of "uncivilised tribes" to refer to the rebel Iraqi tribesman, as well as his eagerness to use chemical weapons against them, is today a controversial topic.
-Unknown to many today, "Uncivilised tribe" was the then-accepted official term for a stateless opponent: the British Manual of Military Law stated that the law of war applied only to conflict "between civilized nations."
+Unknown to many today, "Uncivilised tribe" was the then-accepted official term for a stateless opponent: the British Manual of Military Law stated that the law of war applied only to conflict "between civilized nations".
 Already in the Manual of 1914, it was clearly stated that "they do not apply in wars with uncivilized States and tribes"; instead the British commander should observe "the rules of justice and humanity" according to his own individual discretion.
 It should also be noted that although such language is seen as patronising and racist today, it was hardly unique to use such a phrase in the 1920s.
 Churchill's advocation for the use of chemical weapons by Britain on her enemies was not reserved for any specific peoples or race by any means.
 His defenders say that what he intended was the use of generally non-lethal (tear) gas, but those gases were known to kill children and the ill.

 During the Second World War when Churchill was Prime Minister, he stated he was fully prepared to use lethal chemical weapons against German soldiers if Operation Sealion (Nazi Germany's planned 1940 invasion of the British mainland) had succeeded.
 On 30 May 1940, he told the Cabinet "we should not hesitate to contaminate our beaches with gas".
-He also proposed its use against the Japanese Empire during the same World War.
+He also proposed its use against the Empire of Japan during the same World War.